jamesbuckett/ckad-questions/02-ckad-env-configuration-security.md

 </details>
 <br />

 #### 02-04.
+ServiceAccount Question
-Create a namespace called `serviceaccount-namespace`.
-Create a pod called `serviceaccount-pod` using `nginx` image.
-Create a SeviceAccount called: my-serviceaccount.
-Update the pod to use the new ServiceAccount.
-Display the token for the new ServiceAccount.
+* Create a namespace called `serviceaccount-namespace`.
+* Create a pod called `serviceaccount-pod` using `nginx` image.
+* Create a SeviceAccount called: `my-serviceaccount`.
+* Update the pod to use the new ServiceAccount.
+* Display the token for the new ServiceAccount.

 <details class="faq box"><summary>Prerequisites</summary>
 <p>